Voyage of the Brooklyn Saints: The Mormon Battalion

 Because of famine in Utah, Brigham Young sent word instructing discharged Mormon Battalion veterans to delay coming to the Salt Lake Valley.
 Samuel Brannan ran into the "battalion boys" on the trail as he returned from Utah.
 He delivered the message to overwinter in California and come in the spring with supplies.
 Many battalion veterans found short-term employment at Sutter's Fort, the sawmill at Coloma, and in San Francisco where they mingled with the Brooklyn settlers.
 They were present for the gold discovery and participated in placer mining at Mormon Island, digging alongside the Brooklyn settlers.
 Some married Brooklyn passengers.
 Having done road building, bridge building, and brick making for their military service, a number of the battalion veterans lingered to apply their skills in San Francisco.
 With each major fire, San Francisco quickly rebuilt using increasingly fire resistant materials.
 Battalion veteran Zacheus Cheney married Mary Ann Evans, a Brooklyn passenger, and later her sister, Amanda, also from the Brooklyn, when his first wife died in childbirth.
 Cheney and James Bailey built the first brick kiln in San Francisco, making 50,000 bricks to rebuild the city.
 In 1857 when Brigham Young asked Latter-day Saints to come stand with the church in Utah against the approach of Johnston's Army, Cheney led a small wagon train to Deseret over the Mormon Emigrant Trail.
 He was the last head of a Mormon congregation in the San Francisco Bay Area for many years until Brigham Young re-opened branches of the Church of Jesus Christ of Latter-day Saints in California.
 John Horner and other Mormons imported steel window shutters and doors to install against fire hazards.
-John Sirrine, William Stout and Moses Meder were partners in a lumber mill business in Santa Cruz, providing redwood boards to rebuild the city.
+John Sirrine, William Stout and Moses Meder were partners in a lumber mill business in Santa Cruz, California, providing redwood boards to rebuild the city.
 It was more lucrative than gold mining, although they did well there also.